Serving Art Educators and Students Since 1994

 Description:

-This imagination/abstract lesson plan employs four concepts: contextual information and research, questioning, reflection, and artwork-making.
+This abstract lesson plan uses four concepts: Questioning, reflection, art production, and contextual information and research.

 Goal:

-This lesson plan is designed to develop imaginative thinking and creative actions, to lead students to innovative results and prepare for greater in-depth learning in different subject areas.
-After viewing, analyzing and executing the imaginative work of art, the goal is to lead students to a synthesis that helps acquire a deeper understanding.
-Support imaginative learning in classroom, participate in the learning.
+This lesson plan encourages imaginative thinking and creativity and will lead students to innovative solutions and prepare for critical thinking skills in different subject areas.
+After creating and analyzing a creative work of art, students are lead to a place where they acquire a deeper understanding of expression.
+Students will participate in their own learning.

 Materials: